ESP8266 AP & STA Mode Together (Easy Step-By-Step Tutorial)

 #define AP_HIDDEN true

-Finally we can specify the maximum number of clients that can connect.
+We can also specify the maximum number of clients that can connect.
 This defaults to 4 and has a maximum of 8.

 See line 13: